top of page

 Current Research Team

-Eunseok Jeong is a graduate research assistant who joined the MLSAAF team in the fall of 2019.
+Eunseok Jeong (he/him) is a graduate research assistant who joined the MLSAAF team in the fall of 2019.
 He is currently a doctoral student at the Crown Family School of Social Work, Policy, and Practice.
 His research focuses on social determinants of health disparities of racial/ethnic minorities and disparities in mental health service utilization among the racial, ethnic, and immigrant populations.
 He hopes to hear more from Asian Americans and provide various clinical and policy implications through the MLSAAF study.

-Bryan Gu is an undergraduate research assistant who joined the MLSAAF team in the fall of 2020.
+Bryan Gu (he/him) is a research assistant who joined the MLSAAF team in the fall of 2020.
 Through his work with MLSAAF, he hopes to better understand the various environmental and cultural factors which underlie mental health outcomes in Asian American young adults, Ultimately he seeks to work towards new interventions that can help to address issues of stigma and internalized trauma within the larger Asian American community.

 Past Research Staff